xendk/dais/README.md

 Add the phar file to the commands run on CircleCI and give it the configuration file of the test framework as argument.
-The file should have a %site-url% placeholder that will be replaced with the URL of the Platform.sh environment, with any trailing slashes stripped.
+The file should have a `%site-url%` placeholder that will be replaced with the URL of the Platform.sh environment, with any trailing slashes stripped.

+If your Platform.sh project uses [Routes](https://docs.platform.sh/configuration/routes.html)
+you can refer to route URLs using the pattern `%site-url:[route-index]%`.
+`%site-url:1%` is the URL to the first route etc.

 Working `.circleci/config.yml`: